vindarel/lisp-journey/content/pythonVSlisp.md

 it can do much more but still, it's difficult to answer questions like
 cross-referencing: "who calls this function" or "who does this function call", which are built-in in
 SLIME.
-[SLIME](https://en.wikipedia.org/wiki/SLIME) is like Language Server Protocol for Common Lisp in Emacs, its backend Swank being editor-agnostic.
+[SLIME](https://en.wikipedia.org/wiki/SLIME) is like the Language Server Protocol for Common Lisp in Emacs, its backend Swank being editor-agnostic.